 Date enacted or revised:

-College deans submit faculty promotion recommendations to the Office of Academic Affairs for review at the university level.
+The number of faculty promoted in rank in any given year varies according to the faculty community.
 According to University of Louisiana System Board Rules, the number of faculty members of Professorial rank shall not exceed 35% of the total faculty with a typical range of 20-28%.
-The number of faculty members of the rank ofAssociate Professor shall not exceed 35% of the total faculty with a typical range of 25-35%.
+The number of faculty members of the rank of Associate Professor shall not exceed 35% of the total faculty with a typical range of 25-35%.
 McNeese State University may seek to meet lower numbers in professor and associate professor rank.

-Criteria for PromotionColleges and departments may develop more specific criteria than the items presented here.
-All faculty must be made aware of criteria for promotion in their department.
-Criteria must be approved at the dean's level and must be within University of Louisiana System and MSU guidelines.
+I. Criteria for PromotionCriteria for Promotion provided in this policy represent the minimum criteria that must be incorporated into departmental/college guidelines for promotion.
+Colleges and departments may develop additional criteria and more specific criteria than the items presented within this policy.
+It is the department head and dean’s responsibility that all full-time faculty members in the department are made aware of criteria for promotion in their department.
+Criteria for promotion should be consistent with the APR expectations, Performance Level expectations, and must be approved at the dean's level.
+The criteria for promotion must be within University of Louisiana System and MSU guidelines.

 The candidate must submit to the department head a review file which contains at least the following:

 - Concise narrative summary presenting the candidate's basis for requesting consideration for promotion, not to exceed two pages.
 The candidate should clearly state achievement and recognition (relative to approved departmental guidelines) on which he/she believes the APR results and the teaching, scholarship, and service should be judged.
 The information submitted should apply to achievements since the most recent promotion or since hired if requesting promotion for the first time.

 - Current and complete curriculum vitae (resume).

 - Annual APR summaries and Performance Level ratings (including evaluation of collegiality) since the most recent promotion or since hired if requesting promotion for the first time.